-Ground rent is a regular amount of money paid to the freeholder by leaseholders and on the surface it is exactly what it says on the tin: payment to the freeholder for the ground on which the building stands.
-It is however, it is far more complex than that because the reality is that ground rent has been a low risk, long-term investment vehicle for years.
-It can be increased incrementally over time, and these increments can vary greatly in range.
-When developers draw up leases the most common method they use to achieve this increase is that of fixed uplifts.
-Another is a regular rise according to the corresponding Retail Price Index which allows the rent to track inflation, the House Price Index, or as a percentage of the capital value of the property.
+Ground rent is a regular amount of money collected by the freeholder from leaseholders paid to and on the surface it is exactly what it says on the tin: payment to the freeholder for the ground on which the building stands.
+It is however, far more complex than that because the reality is that ground rent has been a low risk, long-term investment vehicle for years.
+When developers draw up leases they allow ground rent to increase incrementally over time with greatly varying amounts.
+The most common method they use is that of fixed uplifts.
+Other mechanisms used are a regular rise according to the corresponding Retail Price Index which allows the rent to track inflation, the House Price Index, or a percentage of the capital value of the property.

 - A multiple of the current ground rent which in turn depends on how many years are left unexpired on the lease;

 - Any future increases in the level of ground rent, (either fixed or geared through the rent review clauses);

 - The chance of default by the leaseholder as a ground rent owner will have precedence over all other creditors, including mortgage lenders and HMRC.